-The Mellon Mays Undergraduate Fellowship (Melon) is a 2-yearprogram at CSUSB that provides financial support, research mentorship, and assistance with graduate school applications.
+The Mellon Mays Undergraduate Fellowship (MMUF) is a 2-year program at CSUSB that provides financial support, research mentorship, and assistance with graduate school applications.

 The fundamental objective of MMUF is to address, over time, the problem of underrepresentation in the academy at the level of college and university faculties.
 This goal can be achieved both by increasing the number of students from underrepresented minority groups (URM) who pursue PhDs and by supporting the pursuit of PhDs by students who may not come from traditional minority groups but have otherwise demonstrated a commitment to the goals of MMUF.
 The MMUF program is designed to encourage fellows to enter PhD programs that prepare students for professorial careers; it is not intended to support students who intend to go on to medical school, law school or other professional schools.

-But keep in mind that the program is designed for students who intend to pursue (or are strongly considering) graduate study in one of the areas of study listed below.
-If you have questions about your major, contact us:
+But keep in mind that the program is designed for students who intend to pursue (or are strongly considering) graduate study in one of the areas of study listed below:

 - Anthropology & Archaeology

 - Area/Cultural/Ethnic/Gender Studies